This October, join us as we celebrate Black history, arts and culture.

 The internal progression award is a one-off amount of £500 paid at the end of January of the student's first year on their undergraduate course.

-This award is available to all new undergraduate students who have progressed directly from a Foundation Diploma or Access Course at Ravensbourne in the previous academic year.
+This award is available to all new undergraduate students who have progressed directly from a Foundation Diploma or Access to HE Course at Ravensbourne in the previous academic year.

 Qualifying students are not required to apply for this award.
 Payment will automatically be arranged following confirmation of attendance on Term 2 at the end of January in Year 1 of the undergraduate course.